CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The head of the Tuntin post is Linett Graygale, a sharp-tongued mudblood woman in her mid-thirties.
 Linett is aware of the banditry affecting Beastshield caravans but remains uncertain about the responsible parties.

 In a back room, Linett maintains an inventory of armor and weapons available for sale to interested customers.
 Prices are detailed in the "Adventuring Gear" section in the rulebook.
-However, Linett has her principles and refuses to sell weapons to those she believes could threaten the town, including the Redbrands.
+However, Linett has her principles and refuses to sell weapons to those she believes could threaten the town, including the Lavender Lancers.
 She advises the characters to steer clear of the Sleeping Giant tap house.

 **Recovered Goods.** If the characters successfully recover the stolen goods located in area 8 of the Mountainmaw hideout (or if they left the goods but revealed their whereabouts), Linett rewards them with 50 gp and pledges her assistance to the adventurers in any way possible.